Sawbridgeworth: Sport

 Sawbridgeworth Town FC, a non-league football club, was established in 1897.
 The Men's 1st Team currently play in the Spartan South Midlands League, step five of the English non-league system.
 Home matches are played at Crofters End, Sawbridgeworth.

 Sawbridgeworth Cricket Club field three senior sides on a Saturday and seven colts sides, from ages nine to fifteen.
 The 1st XI plays in the Hertfordshire Cricket League.
 The main ground is Town Fields, situated behind Bell Street.
 The second ground is at Leventhorpe Academy.

 Sawbridgeworth has tennis and bowls clubs.

 Local groups

 Sawbridgeworth is home to 309 Squadron of the Air Training Corps.
 Additionally, the 1st Sawbridgeworth Scout Group, which was established in 1908, is located in the town.

 Transport

 The A1184 road runs through the town.
 The River Stort Navigation flows north–south along the eastern edge of the town, parallel to the railway, and past the Maltings.

 The town is served by Sawbridgeworth railway station, located on the West Anglia Main Line between London Liverpool Street and Cambridge.
 The station and all trains serving it are operated by Greater Anglia.

 There are bus services to Harlow, Bishops Stortford, and Stansted Airport, operated by Arriva Herts & Essex.

+The Stort Navigation is the canalised section of the River Stort running 22 kilometres (14 mi) from the town of Bishop's Stortford, through Sawbridgeworth, downstream to its confluence with the Lee Navigation.